Ted1796/SatClubModPack/README.md

 1.4.5 - Build Restriction, removed function where one can build without the required workbench.

 1.4.6 - Made spinning wheel and windmill automatic.

+1.4.7 - Updated the quick stack, store mod and the automatics mod.